hubo1016/vlcp/doc/source/objectdb.rst

                    :return: the DataObject value, or None if not existed.

-                   :raise KeyError: if the key has not been retrieved from the central database yet.
+                   :raise `vlcp.utils.exception.WalkKeyNotRetrieved`: raised if the key has not been retrieved from the central database yet.
-                                    The walker function should catch this exception to stop further retrieving.
+                                                                      The walker function should catch this exception and stop further retrieving depends on the return value.
 ObjectDB will call `walker` again after the keys are retrieved.

+                                                                      `WalkKeyNotRetrieved` exception is a subclass of `KeyError`

    :param save: A function to save a retrieved key: